Grow at Home: the best way to grow Sweet Peas

 If you really want to make a statement then how about an architectural frame?
 You could mix sweet peas with veg such as beans, peas, pumpkins, etc. and be the envy of your neighbours!
 We have a choice Big Ben, Eiffel Tower or London Eye

-A soon as they start flowering start feeding with a high potash fertiliser, such as tomato food.
+A soon as your sweet peas start flowering start feeding with a high potash fertiliser, such as tomato food.
 Pick regularly to encourage more flowers and prevent them from setting seed.
 If you do this they can last all the way through to September.

 Continue to water any growing in pots, and both pots and garden grown during very dry weather.
 If you notice flowers dropping this is a sign that the plants need more water.
 In particularly dry years add a 10cm mulch of organic matter to the entire root area and water well.

-If you are growing perennial sweet peas then you can either cut them back to ground level in autumn or leave them in place over winter to provide a habitat for wildlife.
+After flowering, if you are growing perennial sweet peas you can either cut them back to ground level in autumn or leave them in place over winter to provide a habitat for wildlife.
 Then cut them back to ground level in February.

 For annuals, in September collect the seeds (pods will be dried and papery looking), dry and store in a paper bag for next year.
 Then pull out and compost the plants or leave as a habitat if you don't mind looking at them.